Black Friday Sale

 In addition to drinking more fresh juice than most people will consume in their entire lives, I’ll be taking a variety of supplements.
 These aren’t intended to make up for nutritional deficiencies in the juice.
 Overall the role of these extra items is to assist the detoxification and re-mineralization process, especially since my body is likely to release a lot of acidic waste during the juice feast.

-After speaking with David as well as other juice feasters, I decided to include virtually all of the recommended supplements.
+After speaking with other juice feasters, I decided to include virtually all of the recommended supplements.
 The financial impact is negligible for me, so I figure I might as well give myself every conceivable advantage.
 These supplements aren’t in the same league as over-the-counter vitamin pills, so this isn’t the sort of thing where you’re just paying for expensive urine.

 Some of the specific supplements I’ll be using include E3 Live, Vitamineral Green, Vitamineral Earth, Spirulina, Chlorella, kelp granules, digestive enzymes, MSM, Intestinal Drawing Formula, and hempseed oil.
 Since these items are consumed in different ways and at different times during the juice feast, I had to create a cheat sheet for myself just to remember when and how to take each item.
 I imagine it will take me a week or two to get into the flow of following this protocol without having to keep referring to my notes.